A tower connecting gauge groups to string topology

 \begin{thm} $P_n F$ is the universal $n$-excisive approximation of $F$. \end{thm} \begin{proof} This follows from Cor. \ref{recognition} above and Thm. \ref{final_third} below.
 Together, they tell us that the universal $n$-excisive approximation $P_n F$ exists and is uniquely identified by the property that $P_n F$ is $n$-excisive and $F \ra P_n F$ is an equivalence on the spaces with at most $n$ points. \end{proof}

+\begin{rmk} Our construction of $P_n F$ is not finitary, but this could be fixed by applying the usual fibrant replacement functor $\Omega^\infty\Sigma^\infty$ to each fiber of the retractive space $\Sigma^k_{B^i} E^{\barsmash i}$, before taking maps in from $X$.
+This is a more sophisticated construction, but when $X$ is a finite cell complex, it is equivalent to the simpler one we described in this section. \end{rmk}

-\subsection{The Layers}
+\subsection{The layers}

-We would like to identify each \emph{layer} $D_nF$ of the tower, defined to be the homotopy fiber of
+We would like to identify each layer $D_nF$ of the tower, defined to be the homotopy fiber of

 In fact, the natural map $P_n F \ra P_{n-1} F$ is a level fibration of spectra, so $D_n F$ is equivalent to the ordinary fiber.
-This in turn consists of all collections of maps that are trivial on $X^{\barsmash i}$ for $i < n$ and that vanish on the fat diagonal of $X^{\barsmash n}$.
-This spectrum may be written
+This fiber consists of all collections of maps that are trivial on $X^{\barsmash i}$ for $i < n$ and that vanish on the fat diagonal of $X^{\barsmash n}$.
+Therefore it may be written